-I thought about doing a guide myself but there is already a perfect one out there which explains everything in great detail.
-It will make the registering process a breeze for you.
+I thought about doing a guide myself but there is already a perfect one out there that explains everything in great detail.
+It will make the registration process a breeze for you.
 You will need a Credit Card but that shouldn’t be a problem.
 If you don’t have one – get one.
 You can save a lot when ordering directly from Japanese shops, avoiding the middleman.
 But you will nearly always need a CC for this.

 What are these points for and how can I use them?

-Normally you’ll only get a few points for each book but honto is nearly always hosting a special event which will double your points or give you 1000 points for a 10,000¥ order.
+Normally you’ll only get a few points for each book but honto is nearly always hosting a special event that will double your points or give you 1000 points for a 10,000¥ order.
 Each event is announced with a big banner on the starting page so you can’t miss it.

 Which manga and books should I pick up and how do I know how they look in reality?

 That’s a tough one.
-I love browsing through book-stores.
-It’s just great to check out which selection of books are on display, to check the paper and binding and everything that makes a good book so special.
+I love browsing through bookstores.
+It’s just great to check out which selection of books are on display, to check the paper and binding, and everything that makes a good book so special.
 I tried to recreate the feeling with my small section of Japanese books but I’ve been slacking the last few weeks.